 Node-protection is required to provide protection of traffic on a given forwarding node, against the failure of the first-hop node on the primary forwarding path.
 Such protection becomes more critical in the absence of mechanisms like non-stop-routing in the network.
-Certain operators refrains from deploying non-stop-routing in their network, due to the significant additional performance complexities it comes along with.
-In such cases node-protection is a must to gaurantee un-interrupted flow of traffic, even in the case of an entire forwarding node going down.
+Certain operators refrain from deploying non-stop-routing in their network, due to the significant additional performance complexities it introduces.
+In such cases node-protection is essential to guarantee un-interrupted flow of traffic, even in the case of an entire forwarding node going down.

-The follwoing sections discusses the node-protection problem in the context of Remote-LFA and proposes a solution for solving the same.
+The following sections discuss the node-protection problem in the context of Remote-LFA and propose a solution.